cocos/cocos-docs/en/getting-started/install.md

 If you have not downloaded and started Cocos Creator while reading this document, please follow the steps below.

+> **Note**: As of **v2.3.2**, Cocos Creator is equipped with a new Dashboard system, which will serve as a unified downloader and startup portal for all Cocos Creator, supporting the upgrade and management of multiple versions of Creator and projects at the same time!
+Please refer to the [Cocos Dashboard](https://docs.cocos.com/creator/3.0/manual/en/getting-started/install/) documentation for details on downloading, installation and usage.

 ## Download Cocos Creator

 You can obtain the installation package for Cocos Creator by visiting the download link on the [Cocos Creator Products Page](http://www.cocos2d-x.org/products#creator).